kevin-rn/kevin-rn/README.md

 <details>
   <summary>Noteworthy projects:</summary>  <br />

-  •	Software project for Netcompany building a custom information retrieval system using Spring Boot, Elasticsearch and Vue.js.
-Due to NDA I'm not allowed to share this.

   •	Evaluating Java-Python code translation by fine-tuning two Language models (CodeBERT and PLBART) on a scraped and generated dataset (Rosetta Code, Sample Programs, CodingBat, A problem solved in 22 programming languages and LeetCode) and evaluate these fine-tuned models on two metrics, namely Bleu-4 and xMatch.
 The evaluation and fine-tuning of the models has been adapted from CodeXGLUE and the preprocessing of the data is done by AVATAR. [code](https://github.com/ML4SE2022/group3)

   •	Developing Scalable Services and Managing their Transactions with CockroachDB and testing these using Kubernetes [code](https://github.com/kevin-rn/Web-Scale-Data-Management)